 Statement of Objective

-The objective of this document is to specify Participant responses and turnaround standards, for a common set of portfolio transfer messages and re-registration scenarios prepared by the UK Funds Market Practice Group (UKETRG) and to provide the operational detail for obligations specified in the Contract Terms.
+The objective of this document is to specify Participant responses and turnaround standards, for a common set of portfolio transfer messages and re-registration scenarios prepared by the UK Funds Market Practice Group (UKETRG) and the UKFMPG Conversions Group (Conversions Group) and to provide the operational detail for obligations specified in the Contract Terms.

 Messaging Components

-The UKETRG market practice for portfolio transfer and re-registration outlines a number of scenarios for transfers between different parties.
-The scenarios from the UKETRG should be used, however many scenarios have common components and this SLA has been based on these individual components.
+The UKETRG market practice for portfolio transfer and re-registration and the Conversions Group market practice for conversions processing outline a number of scenarios for transfers between different parties.
+The scenarios from these market practice groups should be used, however many scenarios have common components and this SLA has been based on these individual components.
 For example, the scenarios for Fund Manager to Fund Manager, Fund Manager to Nominee and Customer to Nominee all use the same components, albeit with slightly different names.

 Each scenario has been broken down into these standard message components, and for each of these message components that pass between two parties a service level has been specified.